Are You Prepared?

 On April 16, 2015, there will be significant updates to water heater energy factor (EF) requirements as the result of updates to the National Appliance Energy Conservation Act (NAECA).
-These new requirements will require higher Energy Factor (EF) ratings on virtually all residential gas, electric, oil and tankless gas water heaters as well as certain light duty commercial models.
+These new requirements call for higher Energy Factor (EF) ratings on virtually all residential gas, electric, oil and tankless gas water heaters as well as certain light duty commercial models.
 Bradford White is committed to helping its customers understand these regulatory changes and will be ready to deliver the products needed for you to make this transition.

 Affected by Change